Supporterino/he_backend/README.md

-# TypeScript_Boilerplate
+# WeHeLe Backend

-This is a basic node.js setup with TypeScript as the language.
-The boilerplate also includes eslint and a setup for nodemon to watch changes.
+This is the backend repositiory of a small app for adding diseases to a database with their symptomes, cause, complications and treatments.
+The backend allows to list all diseases and a single diesease.
+It is possible to search diesases matching a special set of symptoms (main function).
+A disease can be updated by its name.

 ## Env vars